 - Slippy-Slidey Ice World: Robotnik Winter Zone.

-- Terrible Trio: Robotnik, Knuckles (by virtue of his gullibility) and Fang the Sniper (a.k.a Nack the Weasel), hence the US title.
+- Terrible Trio: Eggman, Knuckles (by virtue of his gullibility), and Fang, hence the English market title.

 - Turtle Power: The first boss of the game is a metallic flying turtle.

 - Underwater Boss Battle: Surprisingly, the first part of the first boss has you underwater, jumping out to hit a turtle robot.
-Tidal Plant's boss much later in the game is entirely underwater.
+Tidal Plant Zone's boss much later in the game is entirely underwater.

 - Warm-Up Boss: The first boss, a flying turtle, is actually incapable of directly harming you—the only way it can is for you to get knocked into it by a spring moto-bug while being out of your ball form.

-- Zero-Effort Boss: Some of the boss encounters with Nack in the special stages.
-In the first special stage, he quite literally hits a switch and fries himself.
+- Zero-Effort Boss: Some of the boss encounters with Fang in the special stages.
+In the first Special Stage, he quite literally hits a switch and fries himself.